 Fairytale Diarams and Dolls

-Over the last decade the Sunshine Castle has shifted the focus of its displays and and exhibits to a medieval theme.
-Originally in 1973 the Castle (then appropriately called the Fairytale Castle) was built by the first owners to house 8 Original Fairytale Diaramas and some dolls.
-Today, two of which can still be viewed on the mezzanine level oft the Reception Hall.
+Over the last decade the Sunshine Castle shifted its focus to a medieval themed museum.
+Originally the Castle was built in 1973.
+Back then called the Fairytale Castle, it housed eight original fairytale diaramas and some dolls.
+Today, two diaramas can still be viewed on the mezzanine level of the Reception Hall.

-Built on the David Low Way which for the first 20 years was the only way north from Brisbane – The original Castle (todays reception Hall) with Moat was able to attract a magnificent 1 million visitors in ist first 3 years of trading.
+The original Castle was built on the David Low Way.
+It only consisted of todays reception Hall and the Moat.
+For the first 20 years this was the only way north from Brisbane.
+Therefore the original Castle was able to attract a magnificent 1 million visitors in ist first 3 years of trading.

-The Fairytale Walk – late in the 80’s a local Sunshine Coast artist was commissioned to built a new display of Fairytales in the upstairs tract of the owners residence.
+In the late 80’s a local Sunshine Coast artist was commissioned to built a new display of Fairytales in the upstairs tract of the owners residence.
 The Fairytale walk is still a highlight on the castle tour today and allows young and old alike to delve into the imaginary world.